Aleksandar-G/TickieSystem/README.md

 # TickieSystem

-Is a ticketing system of a software company.
-TickieSystem is going to be Web based app with authorising and authentication and hierarchy of 3 types of users
+TickieSystem jira like tickeing system.
+It is a Web based app with authentication and authorization.
+Is uses React for front end and Spring boot for back end frameworks.